BU beats BC in 2OT, to face Northeastern in Beanpot final - WHIZ News

-The Terriers (11-8-6) will face two-time defending champion Northeastern, which beat Harvard 3-1 earlier in the night, in the final at TD Garden next Monday.
+The Terriers (10-8-7) will face two-time defending Beanpot champion Northeastern, which beat Harvard 3-1 earlier in the night, in the final at TD Garden next Monday.
 BU will be looking for its 31st Beanpot, most in the tourney’s 68-year history.

+Due to NCAA rules that were implemented for this year’s tourney, BU and BC started overtime with a five-minute period after the Terriers came back from 3-1 down in the third period.
+The game will be officially recorded as a tie for both teams, and no stats from the ensuing 20-minute, sudden-death overtime will count.

+Hardly an issue for Skoog, a freshman from Sweden who only had two career goals prior to this.
+He smacked in the second rebound against goalie Spencer Knight, then got smothered by teammates after punching BU’s ticket to the final.

+“That was just an awesome feeling,” Skoog said.
+“It’s the biggest game I’ve ever played.
+I was just super happy.”

-BC led 3-1 before BU’s three-goal rally in the third period.
-Robert Mastrosimone cut in alone and slipped a shot past Spencer Knight to push the Terriers ahead 4-3 with 1:42 left in regulation.
+BC seemed to have the game in hand before BU’s three-goal rally in the third.
+Robert Mastrosimone cut in alone and slipped a shot past Knight to push the Terriers ahead 4-3 with 1:42 left in regulation.

 David Cotton’s second of the game — a tough-angle wrist shot from the right circle with Knight pulled for an extra skater — tied it with 57.9 seconds left.